We Shall Overcome Foundation

 "I'll overcome, I'll overcome, I'll overcome someday

-Louise's grandson would eventually secure the help of former bandmate and music producer Isaias Gamboa.
-Initially skeptical, Gamboa set out to prove that Louise Shropshire's claim was invalid.
-Before long, however, he would uncover the undeniable truth that Louise Shropshire had a critical role in the creation of We Shall Overcome and that her hymn had been misappropriated by powerful music industry profiteers.
+That “somebody” would be her grandson—who, years later, enlisted the help of music producer and former bandmate, Isaias Gamboa.
+Initially skeptical of her claim, Gamboa set out to disprove it.
+Instead, he uncovered overwhelming evidence that Louise Shropshire had played a central role in the creation of We Shall Overcome—and that her work had been misappropriated by powerful music industry interests.

-In 2016, led by Gamboa, the We Shall Overcome Foundation filed a class-action lawsuit against The Richmond Organization, which Gamboa believed claimed illegitimate copyright control.
-In January 2018, New York Federal Judge Denise Cote agreed to sign an order forever freeing We Shall Overcome from bondage by releasing it into the public domain.
+In 2016, under Gamboa’s leadership, the We Shall Overcome Foundation filed a class-action lawsuit against The Richmond Organization (TRO), which had long claimed ownership of the song.
+In January 2018, U.S. District Judge Denise Cote ruled in favor of the plaintiffs, releasing We Shall Overcome into the public domain and ending its decades-long bondage.

 BOARD OF EDUCATION